holderlb/WSU-SAILON-NG/domains/vizdoom/README.md

 **7. Does a player have a maximum ammo cap?**

-The player has no upper-limit for either health or ammo.
+The player has a maximum cap of 200 for both health and ammo.
 The enemy has infinite ammo.

 **8. How large (x,y) are each of the items and agents?**